 Is your time valuable?
 Can you see yourself dedicating 1-2 hours every day to some kind of online project that makes you money?
 You might like affiliate marketing.

 Why not test the waters?
-Take the first 10 lessons for free, get 2 free websites, and even talk to experts in live chat that can help you if you get stuck.
+Take the first 10 lessons for free, get 2 free websites, and even talk to experts in a live chat that can help you if you get stuck.
 Putting in time each day on your affiliate site will go towards building long term, sustainable income.
-Don't waste your potential with online surveys, start building your online business today.
+Don’t waste your potential with online surveys, start building your online business today.